Trisha is a strategic and service designer with more than 10 years of experience in strategy and customer experience.

-She has led research, design and development of customer-centric programs for established Australian and multi-national Asia-Pacific organisations.
-Having worked with stakeholders from different cultures and geographies, she is interested in tackling challenges of equity and diversity and working with organisations to envision more equitable futures for all.
+She has led research, design and development of customer-centric programs for established Australian and multi-national organisations.
+Having worked across different cultures and geographies, she is interested in tackling challenges of equity and diversity and working with organisations to envision more equitable futures for all.

 - Conducted research to identify Melbourne multicultural communities’ city-related needs, informing opportunities for the city council to better understand and engage its communities